-To align with this effort, the YWCA Spokane is looking for 5 substantial local businesses who want to become End The Silence campaign partners.
-Each partner will work with our Community Education and Outreach Coordinator, Nicole Nimens, to establish a specific visible goal/activity to engage in during one day or throughout the entire Week Without Violence campaign that will focus on increasing awareness about the End The Silence movement.
+To align with this effort, YWCA Spokane is looking for local businesses who want to become End The Silence campaign partners.
+Each partner will work with our Community Education and Outreach Coordinator, Nicole Nimens, to establish a specific visible goal/activity to engage in during the Week Without Violence campaign that will focus on increasing awareness around the End The Silence movement.

 Sign Up As A Week Without Violence Partner

-- Notify Nicole Nimens, YWCA Community Education and Outreach Coordinator, that your business/agency is interested in partnering with the YWCA Spokane during the Week Without Violence by calling 509-789-9290 or email firstname.lastname@example.org.
+- Notify Nicole Nimens, YWCA Community Education and Outreach Coordinator, that your business/agency is interested in partnering with YWCA Spokane during the Week Without Violence by calling 509-789-9290 or email firstname.lastname@example.org.

 SUPPORT & AWARENESS

 Notify Nicole Nimens, YWCA Spokane Community Education and Outreach Coordinator, at firstname.lastname@example.org or call 509-789-9290 if your organization/business plans to engage in the End The Silence movement, or would like to host a training at your place of business.
 YWCA Spokane is here to support and promote you every step of the way.

 Thank you for taking a stand against domestic violence with the YWCA Spokane!
 Together we will End The Silence around domestic violence and show victims that they are surrounded by a community of people who are here to support them.

 NEED MORE INFO FOR YOURSELF, A FAMILY MEMBER, OR A FRIEND?